sirkibsirkib/middleman/README.md

 `mio` is asynchronous and non-blocking by nature.
 However, sometimes a blocking receive is a more ergonomic fit, for cases where exactly one message is expected.
 Functions `recv_blocking` and `recv_blocking_solo` exist as a compact means of hijacking the polling loop flow temporarily until a message is ready.
 See the documentation for more details and see the [tests](https://github.com/sirkibsirkib/middleman/blob/master/src/tests.rs) for some examples.

 ## A note on message size
 This library concentrates on flexibility.
 Messages of the same type can be represented with different sizes at runtime (eg: an empty hashmap takes fewer bytes than a full one).
-At the end of the day, the size of your enums on the network may be what you hope for.
-However, watch out for some pathelogical cases that are the result of the way Rust stores things in memory.
+You don't have much to fear as far as the byte-size of your messages are concerned, but still watch out for the effect some pathological cases may have on the size in memory.

 ```rust
 #[derive(Serialize, Deserialize)]